PublicNTP/stripe-processor-lambda/README.md

 The ones I found all store the payment key unecrypted, which is not something I'm personally comfortable with.
-So I wrote a version which leverages AWS Key Managment System (KMS) to decrypt the payment token for a fraction of a second during the function's execution, thus reducing the vulnerability of the secret token to being compromised/leaked.
+So I wrote a version which leverages AWS Key Management System (KMS) to decrypt the payment token for a fraction of a second during the function's execution, thus reducing the vulnerability of the secret token to being compromised/leaked.

-## Configuration/Setup
+## Installation

-### Create Identity and Access Managment (IAM) role
+### Create Identity and Access Management (IAM) users/roles

+#### Lambda function

-The lambda function executes with the permissions of the IAM user/role it is configured to execute as.
+The Lambda function executes with the permissions of the IAM user/role it is configured to execute as.
 We're creating a dedicated role for this Lambda function so the function runs with the least permissions possible.

-1. Go to the [IAM role](https://console.aws.amazon.com/iam/home#/roles) page and click the **Create role** button.
+1. Go to the [IAM roles](https://console.aws.amazon.com/iam/home#/roles) page and click the **Create role** button
 2. AWS will ask what service will use this role.
 Select **Lambda** and then click **Next: Permissions**
 3. Do not attach any permissions policies (simply click **Next: Review** when presented with the list of possible policies)
-4. On the **Review** page, enter a role name and description as fits your needs.
+4. On the **Review** page, enter a role name and description as fits your needs

+#### Secret token encrypter

+You'll need to create a IAM user for the developer who will perform the initial encryption of the Stripe secret token.

+1. Go to the [IAM users](https://console.aws.amazon.com/iam/home#/users) page and click the **Add user** button
+2. Set the name for the account, and then select _only_ the "Programmatic access" checkbox under **Access Type**.
+Click **Next: Permissions**
+3. Do not add any permissions for the account, click **Next: Review**
+4. Ignore the warning that AWS (helpfully!) shows about creating a user with zero permissions, and click **Create user**
+5. Click the option to display the user's _Secret access key_.
+Record both their _Access key ID_ and _Secret access key_

 ### Create encryption key